 Your blog posts should have 600-1000 words, at least, if you want to attract the attention of the search machines and your potential readers/followers and clients.

 Have in mind to apply all SEO best practices that will support your content’s discoverability.
 Learn to love SEO like Google and soon you will see your rankings reach the sky!

 Define your position and philosophy

-Answer the big why, who, when, where,what of your life story.
+Answer the big why, who, when, where, and what of your life story.
 If you find this too scary, then hire a professional blogger to guide you through this interview process.
-Sometimes it feels better to have a real interviewer for this kind of posts.
+Sometimes it feels better to have a real interviewer for this kind of post.

 Publish your recent work

-For example when you publish a new wedding photography project into your portfolio, a following blog post can shed light to the topic through backstage moments, presentation of the next day etc.
+For example, when you publish a new wedding photography project into your portfolio, the following blog post can shed light on the topic through backstage moments, presentation of the next day, etc.

 Using the power of relative keywords and phrases you can actually boost your main topic with several supportive posts.
 Write about the issues you solved during an extremely difficult situation like:

 - My Photo Camera Broke In The Middle of The Wedding Photo Session (share your solution)